-Few Signs Of Progress As Partial Government Shutdown Enters Second Day
+Congress Far From Agreement On Day 2 Of Government Shutdown

 In the House, Republicans approved a procedural measure that will allow GOP leaders to speedily bring a new stopgap measure to the floor if a new spending agreement is reached.

-With no meaningful votes likely to take place on Sunday, lawmakers will likely make their case to the American public via the Sunday talk shows and social media.
+No meaningful votes are likely to take place on Sunday, so lawmakers will likely continue making their cases to the American public via the Sunday talk shows and social media.